• Ensure that you have signed up as a “Bidding” user on the FrontierLandAuctions.com website.

 • Does NOT extend the Buyer’s closing date

-The Buyer’s financing and funds still have to be ready on or before the agreed closing date (for example, 45 days from auction close).
+The Buyer’s financing and funds must be ready on or before the agreed closing date (for example, 45 days from auction close).

 5. Buyer’s Responsibilities